JoshuaKGoldberg/Goldblog/content/blog/ts-expect-error/index.md

 }
 ```

-...where `CommentDirectiveType` was a small new `enum` storing just those two values.
+...where `CommentDirectiveType` was a small new `enum` for just those two values.

 ```ts
 enum CommentDirectiveType {